gnolang/gno/docs/concepts/packages.md

 specific points:
-- Packages can be written and deployed by anyone at any time, while standard libraries require thorough battle-testing and reviews by the core team & community before being added as a standard library
+- Packages can be written and deployed by anyone at any time, while standard libraries require thorough battle-testing and reviews by the core team & community before being added to the language
 - Standard libraries usually provide low-level necessities for the language, while packages utilize them to create a broader range of functionality
 - A breaking change in the standard libraries will equate to a breaking change